mitgate/python-cool-stuff/README.md

 # python-cool-stuff
 - [x] Cool stuff in Python
 - [x] You can test it in: https://www.programiz.com/python-programming/online-compiler/
+- [x] The results are commented for you to copy and paste in your preferred interpreter
+- [x] Yes, you can contribute with more ideas

 # Mathematical division that rounds down to nearest integer.